How to Save Liatris Seeds – An Illustrated Guide with Pictures

 Step 4 – Store the seed

-Now you can store the seed in a container for at least 1 year.
+Now you can store the seed in a container for at least 1 year in the refrigerator.
 With each passing year the seeds will lose viability, so don’t plan on long term storage.
-But they can be stored in Tupperware, paper bags, or envelopes all make good choices.
+But they can be stored in Tupperware or zip-lock bags.
 Make sure you label your container with the species and year of harvest.

 That’s it!
 See how easy that was?
 Saving Liatris Seed is such an easy thing to do.
 Got any other tips?
 Tell us in the comments!